 There are already Dhow cruise and Yachts operating in the canal.
 When you are on a Dhow cruise, you can enjoy the stunning views and a luscious buffet dinner at the same time.

 Winter is the time when you see people flock to the water canal boardwalk.
 Although it is comfortable to walk even in the daytime, evenings are undoubtedly the best time in the water canal Walk.
 As the sky starts to get dark, the water canal lights up.
 There is light everywhere — in the water, on the bridges, the lamp posts.
 Even the waterfall looks like a flowing sheet of bright colors.

-The boardwalk runs from the business bay to Jumeirah beach road, providing an excellent place for joggers, and for families to spend evenings.
+The boardwalk runs from the business bay to Jumeirah beach road, providing an excellent place for joggers and families to spend evenings.
 There are three pedestrian bridges over the canal.
 One of the footbridges called the Tolerance bridge resembles the Golden Gate Bridge in San Francisco.
 The Tolerance bridge connects the two sides of Safa Park.
-Apart from the water canal, there is a huge lagoon in Safa Park.
+Apart from the water canal, there is a massive lagoon in Safa Park.

 Dubai Water Canal Boardwalk is the perfect place in Dubai for a sunset stroll.
 It also doubles as a jogging track.
 The track near the canal is increasingly becoming a popular destination for joggers.

 The promenade provides access to three bridges over the canal.
 As you stand on these bridges, you will adore the multicolored waterfall giving way to the boats when they arrive.

 The canal is the ideal place for walkers.
 Every possible step has been taken to offer better amenities for those who come here on foot.
 There are a total of 5 footbridges over the canal.
 One of these is the S-shaped Tolerance Bridge over 200 meters long.